Madfarm/AWS-sandbox/module2/MessaginQueueing.md

 basically a queue filled with payloads of data

 SNS can send out messages to services too, but they can also send notifications to end users utilizes the publish/subscribe model.
 SNS Topics are the channels that services can subscribe to.
-Messages are published in topics, and all services subscribed to that topic receive the messages
+Messages are published in topics, and all services subscribed to that topic receive the messages.
+The subscribers can also be endpoints such as SQS Queues, AWS Lambdas, HTTPS or HTTP web hooks.

+SNS for notifications sends to:
+- mobile push
+- SMS
+- email